DiscoveryGroup/bmgraph-java/bmgraph.md

 ## Comments and Empty Lines

-Comments are lines beginning with a hash `#` character followed by any sequence of printable ASCII characters other than a space and an underscore (which may be special comments, see below).
+Comments are lines beginning with a hash `#` character followed by any sequence of printable characters other than a space and an underscore (which may be special comments, see below).
 Comments are ignored (but generally preserved) by Biomine utilities.
 An example:

     # This is a comment.